 Everything else about the machines seems identical...flywheel weight, number of apps, incline levels, resistance levels, etc. Perhaps the company is making a transition to Bluetooth for all of their lower priced machines...that's a strong possibility as we have seen it on some other lower end models as well.

 Note that the NordicTrack C 7.5 has a 5" backlit display.
-If you want a touch screen display with internet capability, you'll have to look at the C 9.5, which was also new in 2016.
+If you want a touch screen display with internet capability, you'll have to look at the C 9.5, which was also recently released.
 The up level C 12.9 and Commercial 14.9 are also web-enabled.